rreece/markdown-memo/03-basics.md

 ===============================================================================

 Here we review the basics of Markdown.
-A further reference on `markdown` syntax by its creator is [here](http://daringfireball.net/projects/markdown/syntax).
+A further reference on Markdown syntax by its creator is [here](http://daringfireball.net/projects/markdown/syntax).

 <!-- PAGETOC -->